free-dmo/free-dmo-stm32/README.md

 10. Once programming is complete, click `Disconnect` in the top-right corner and disconnect your programming module from both your computer and the bluepill
 11. Switch your bluepill back to normal mode by [switching the BOOT0 jumper back to 0](ASSEMBLY_PICTURES/dfu.jpg)

-Note: you cannot program the bluepill using the Micro USB port.

 Happy printing... 😈

 ## Usage